isonoi/streetvoronoi/README.md

 The input datasets for the example data are as follows:

 - Street network in a 1 km buffer around central Oldenburg
-- 4 pubs in Oldenburg
+- 4 points in Oldenburg

 ![](README_files/figure-commonmark/extract-osm-data-1.png)